October 24, 2017

 Small wonder then that Utah prohibits the idling of fleet-vehicle engines.
 Specifically, if you drive a Utah fleet vehicle, you must turn off its engine when stopped for more than 30 consecutive seconds.
 In Mayor Applegarth’s words, “It doesn’t take very long to just turn the key and sit there until you’re ready to go and start the engine up again.”

-How much fuel is consumed in idling?
 As per the EPA and other sources, it is 0.82 gallons for every hour of idling.
 The Dept. of Energy estimates that personal vehicle idling expends over 3 billion gallons of fuel across the U.S. annually.
 Restarting an engine actually uses up the same fuel as thirty seconds of idling, so that’s not a reason to leave the engine running and not turn it off.

 When an engine is idling, it’s not operating at its optimal temperature.
 The fuel is, in fact, getting burnt only partially which leads to a buildup of residue that damages engine components.
 So idling is costly from the point of view of vehicle maintenance as well.